 - A student is not required to borrow from a lender on this list and may apply for a private student loan with any lender.

-- Required Truth in Lending Act (TILA) disclosures are provided for each lender on the preferred lender list.
-TILA disclosures are listed below for the borrower to download.
+- Required Truth in Lending Act (TILA) disclosures for each lender on the preferred lender list are provided in the Financial Aid Office.